Netcracker/KubeMarine/documentation/Maintenance.md

 You can specify custom parameters for ETCD snapshot creation task.
 The following options are available:

 * `source_node` - the name of the node to create snapshot from.
 The node must be a control-plane and have a ETCD data located on it.
-* `certificates` - ETCD certificates for `etcdctl` connection to ETCD API.
-You can specify some certificates, or specify them all.
-You must specify the paths of certificates on the node from which the copy is made.

 Parameters example: